asonthalia06/Algo-Group-Application/README.md

 aaravsonthalia@MacBook-Air-295 algo-group-take-home % python3 testing.py

 Test stack creation and pop/peek from empty stack:
 Error, pop from empty stack.
 Error, peek from empty stack.

 Test stack push:
 Stack A peek:  15

 Test stack pop, peek, and dynamic resizing:
 Stack A size:  3
 Stack A pop:  15
 Stack A size:  2
 Stack A peek:  10

 Test draining the stack to empty then raising errors:
 Stack A size:  0
 Error, pop from empty stack.
 Error, peek from empty stack.

-aaravsonthalia@MacBook-Air-295 algo-group-take-home %